 Of course, if you choose a private university, your tuition fees will be higher.

-The expected cost of living is approximately 900 – 1,100 EUR a month for a typical student life.
-Notice that rent is higher than in most German student cities and will be your biggest expense.
-Second is food which is also more expensive than in the eastern neighbor.
+The expected cost of living is approximately 900 EUR – 1,100 EUR a month for typical student life.
+Notice that rent is higher than in most German student cities and will be your most considerable expense.
+Second is food which is also more expensive than in the eastern neighborhood.

 Your main living costs will be: